trubnikov/offline-ai-captioner/README.md

 Optionally label subtitles with speaker names or roles for group conversations.
 	•	Batch processing:
 Enable processing of full recorded meetings, podcasts, or lectures as a single file.

+⸻

+Have questions or want to contribute?
+Open an issue or pull request! 🚀